Housing coordinator, Men's HOUSING MANAGER, and peer Support Specialist

 Social Work interns from Saginaw Valley State University in both Bachelor's and Master's programs serve as life skills coordinators and case managers at River Jordan.
 River Jordan runs 100% off the power and motivation of volunteers.
 Social Work interns assist River Jordan enrollees in developing individualized transition plans, creating monthly goals, understanding their rights, finding education or employment opportunities, finding needed resources, and developing community connections.

 occupational therapy interns

-Occupation Therapy interns from Saginaw Valley State University in the Master's program serve as life skills coordinators at River Jordan.
+Occupational Therapy interns from Saginaw Valley State University in the Master's program serve as life skills coordinators at River Jordan.
 River Jordan runs 100% off the power and motivation of volunteers.
-Occupation Therapy interns assist River Jordan enrollees in developing individualized transition plans, creating monthly goals, understanding their rights, finding education or employment opportunities, and host life skill training sessions.
+Occupational Therapy interns assist River Jordan enrollees in developing individualized transition plans, creating monthly goals, understanding their rights, finding education or employment opportunities, and host life skill training sessions.